What did Arius teach that caused the Arian Controversy?

 Revelation 5:14 says that the elders worship but it does not say WHO they worship.
 Another article analyses the worship passages in Revelation and concludes that the elders in 5:14 only worship God, the Father.

-Philippians 2
+PHILIPPIANS 2

-This chapter describes the same event as Revelation 5.
+The same event as Revelation 5

 Revelation 5 describes what happens in heaven when Jesus arrives after His ascension.
 In particular, it describes His enthronement at His Father’s right hand.
 Philippians 2:6-11 describes that very same event and EXPLAINS WHY the Son is worshiped in Revelation 5.
 In that passage:

-1) We worship Jesus BECAUSE God exalted Him.
+1) Worship Jesus because God exalted Him.

 Jesus is worshiped by the entire creation (“every knee will bow”) BECAUSE God highly exalted Him, and bestowed on Him the name which is above every name” (Phil 2:9-11).
 This makes a distinction between God and Jesus.
 It also means that we worship Jesus because God wants us to (cf. Heb 1:6).